MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Out-File.md

 ### -Force

-Indicates that the cmdlet overwrites an existing read-only file.
+Overrides the read-only attribute and overwrites an existing read-only file.
+The **Force** parameter does not override security restrictions.
-Even using the Force parameter, the cmdlet cannot override security restrictions.

 ```yaml
 Type: SwitchParameter